ajpawlicki/tgc-workshop/README.md

 Success!
 Go ahead and run `kubectl delete pod <POD_NAME>`, and watch as the pod terminates while a new one immediately replaces it!
 Now that our deployment is in place, we can delete this pod over and over, and a new one (with a slightly different name) will constantly pop up to take its place.
 Feel the power!

 Feel free to `describe` this pod as well and take a look at the Events.
 That's what a successful pod looks like.
 Also note: you'll be creating and deleting Kubernetes resources all the time.
 Nothing is sacred.
-Get used to this process!

 #### 4. Run the pods